numeroflip/backstage-example-component/docs/decisions/adr-example.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ## More Information

-{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when/how this decision the decision should be realized and if/when it should be re-visited.
-Links to other decisions and resources might appear here as well.}
+{You might want to provide additional evidence/confidence for the decision outcome here and/or document the team agreement on the decision and/or define when this decision when and how the decision should be realized and if/when it should be re-visited and/or how the decision is validated.
+ Links to other decisions and resources might here appear as well.}